ShadrackNN/ShadrackNN/README.md

 👋 Hi, I'm Shadrack Ngotho!

 📚 About Me
 I am a passionate software developer and data engineer with a degree in Computer Science.
 With a rich background in various technological fields, I have been involved in numerous impactful projects.
 My work experience spans the State Department for Public Service, where I was part of the team that developed the HRIS payroll system.
 Additionally, I contributed to the creation of Pasha Ombudsman, a service, performance, and feedback system, and Dashboard360, which brings all services under one dashboard for Huduma Kenya Secretariat.
 I have also assisted various human resource committees with data cleaning, analysis, interpretation, and collection, and am proficient in server configuration and troubleshooting various computer issues.
+I have also integrated systems such as IPPD-KRA-IFMIS-CBK to streamline operations.

 ## 🛠️ Technologies & Tools
 Languages: Python, JavaScript, PHP, SQL